Pseudoroegneria spicata: Ecology

+Pseudoregneria spicata is outcompeted by noxious weeds such as diffuse knapweed (Centaurea diffusa) and medusahead (Taeniatherum caput-medusae).
+It provides important forage for both livestock and native wildlife in western North America.

 Uses

-It is an important forage grass for both livestock and native wildlife in western North America.
-It is widely used for revegetation of degraded habitat in the region, and cultivars have been developed.
+The species is widely used for revegetation of degraded habitat in the region, and cultivars have been developed.

-State grass
+In culture

 It is the state grass of Montana, Oregon, and Washington.

-The grass is outcompeted by noxious weeds such as diffuse knapweed (Centaurea diffusa) and medusahead (Taeniatherum caput-medusae).